zx900930/miholess/README.md

 ### Windows Installation

 The installation process is interactive and guided by the script.
-The following simple one-liner initiates the process by downloading and executing a small bootstrap script, which then handles the main installation.
+The following simple one-liner initiates the process by downloading and executing the main installer script.

 **Recommended (Simple One-liner for fresh install):**